chronoscio/frontend/README.md

 # Add secrets
 cp packages/app/now-secrets.example.json packages/app/now-secrets.json
-# Edit now-secrets.json to add the acces token you got earlier, as a string.
+# Edit now-secrets.json to add the access token you got earlier, as a string.

 # Run the ftont end.
 yarn start # The app will live-reload on save